SethClydesdale/brackets-background-image/README.md

 3. Click "Help" (NOTE: this is under "Debug" in Phoenix Code) in the title bar and then "Show Extensions Folder" from the drop down.
 4. Open the "user" folder and drop the brackets-background-image folder into the "user" folder.
 5. Click "debug" in the title bar and then "Reload With Extensions" form the drop down.
-6. Enjoy cute and funny while you code.
+6. Enjoy background images while you code.

 ## How to Modify the Background Images